-Resident Education, Scheduling, Rotations, and More |
+Curriculum, Scheduling, Rotations, and More

-Curriculum |
+Curriculum

 Alongside this curriculum model, residents receive targeted education based on their residency year to help them grow into expert clinicians.

-- PGY-1s go through “Intern Bootcamp” during their first month of residency.
+• PGY-1s go through “Intern Bootcamp” during their first month of residency.
 Here they are brought up to speed on clinical workups, procedures, and how to thrive in a high acuity emergency department.
 In addition to receiving ACLS, ATLS, and PALs training, our interns attend the Advanced Pediatric Life Support (APLS) course in Orlando.

-- PGY-2s go through small-group teaching sessions with attendings during conference to prepare them for oral board cases.
+• PGY-2s go through small-group teaching sessions with attendings during conference to prepare them for oral board cases.
 PGY-2 residents complete the Premier EKG Workshop to prepare for third year, and get to attend the FCEP conference, Symposium by the Sea.

-Resources |
+Resources

-All residents receive a subscription for Rosh Review and the Difficult Airway Course every year.
-Additionally, residents are provided with an array of resources to assist in their learning.
-These include EM:Rap, Hippo Education, Peer IX, Tintinall’s e-book, National Emergency Medicine Board Review course, Carol River’s Oral Board Review course, Rosh review question bank, and more!
+Additionally, residents are provided with an array of other resources to allow them to study in a way that is best for them.
+These include EM:Rap, Hippo Education, Peer IX, Tintinall’s e-book, National Emergency Medicine Board Review course, Carol River’s Oral Board Review course, and more!

-Research |
+Research

-Shift Hours/Requirements |
+Shift Hours/Requirements

 Shifts vary in length between 9- hour and 12-hour shifts with the majority of shifts being 9-or 10-hour shifts.